 Event

-Below are some common uses of the Event Explore:
+Following are some common uses of the Event Explore:

-See the Looker Events documentation page for more information about viewing events and common event attributes, and for a list of event types.
+See the Looker events documentation page for more information about viewing events and common event attributes, and for a list of event types.

 How can I find and categorize API requests?